Stimulus check update: Here's what debit cards for second stimulus payment will look like

 So who will get these debit cards?
 The government says some people who received a paper check last time might receive a prepaid debit card this time, and some people who received a prepaid debit card last time may receive a paper check.

-So bottom line if you haven't received your second payment and your eligible for one...you'll definitely want to check your mail regularly.
+So bottom line if you haven't received your second payment and you're eligible for one, you'll definitely want to check your mail regularly.

 For more information, visit the IRS website.